 A specialized contact lens is placed over the cornea to protect it as it heals.
-Unlike LASIK, there is no flap created during PRK, which makes the procedure better for patients that may have naturally thinner corneas or those that are not qualified for LASIK.
+Unlike LASIK, there is no flap created during PRK, which makes the procedure better for patients who may have naturally thinner corneas or those who are not qualified for LASIK.

 The existing corneal tissue from the epithelium that stays on the eye acts as a natural bandage for the area treated.